dz2701/import-csv-trans-to-rpy/README.md

 # import-csv-trans-to-rpy
-Imports translations of rpy file from csv to rpy
-\nThis assumes that you used Translator++ tools to export your translation to .csv file.
+This assumes that you used Translator++ tools to export your translation to .csv file.
 <a href="">Translator++<a/> is <b>NOT</b> mine or related to me in any way.

 ## Usage